The Model for Presidential Character -- George Washington

 His Thanksgiving proclamation declared, “It is the duty of all Nations to acknowledge the providence of Almighty God, to obey his will, to be grateful for his benefits, and humbly to implore his protection and favor.”

-To gain real insight into Washington as president, it would be sufficient to read his First Inaugural Address, delivered on April 30, 1789, and his Farewell Address of September 19, 1796.
-These two addresses embody the real George Washington, and the true spirit of a Patriot.
+For instructive insight into Washington as president, it would be sufficient to read his First Inaugural Address, delivered on April 30, 1789, and his Farewell Address of September 17, 1796.
+These two speeches embody the real George Washington, and the true spirit of a Patriot.
 They were written by his hand, not professional speech writers guided by focus groups.

 In the former, he stated, “The preservation of the sacred fire of liberty, and the destiny of the republican model of government, are justly considered as deeply, perhaps as finally, staked on the experiment entrusted to the hands of the American People.”